 Medicaid Eligibility

-Listed below are the Medicaid and CHIP eligibility levels as a percentage of federal poverty level (FPL) in each state, including District of Columbia — as of May 2025.
+According to data from KFF , the Medicaid and CHIP eligibility levels shown below reflect percentages of the federal poverty level (FPL) in each state and the District of Columbia as of May 2025.

 States that have NOT adopted expansion